React Tutorials

 Hardcoding texts instead of passing them as props

-In the above `Button` component, you can notice that there is one more issue that makes the component less reusable.
+component, there is one issue that makes the component less reusable.
 The label of the button is hardcoded inside the component.
 As a result, the component can’t be reused with a different label.
 To make it more reusable, you can pass the label as a prop.
 The component will look like the following now:

 import React from "react";